swantaff/automating-aws-with-python/README.md

 ## 01-webdeploy

 webdeploy is a script yhat will sync a local directory to an s3 bucket, and optionally configure Route53 and cloudfront as well.

+### Features

+- List all buckets
+- List content of a bucket